-Supplement IV Milestones Agreement

-Sample Milestones Agreement (official form available on IMPACT) Integrated Biomedical Sciences Graduate Program Discipline: Discipline This document is provided for the purpose of confirming that a student and the student's Supervising Professor have been clearly informed that certain programmatic milestones are expected prior to receiving the Ph.D. degree, and that there is an expected timeline to complete these milestones.
+This document is provided for the purpose of confirming that a student and the student's Supervising Professor have been clearly informed that certain programmatic milestones are expected prior to receiving the Ph.D. degree, and that there is an expected timeline to complete these milestones.
 That is, a student is expected to reach particular milestones within a specified time period in order to demonstrate satisfactory progress through the program.
 It is also expected that each IBMS discipline will make any revisions in this document to accommodate the needs of its program and to its discipline-specific curriculum.
 A student who demonstrates unsatisfactory academic progress may lose funding, be placed on academic probation, or be dismissed from the program.

+Academic Advising

-Academic Advising Upon entering the discipline of the IBMS Graduate Program, the Discipline Director, or the Director's appointee, will serve as Graduate Advisor for all students in the Discipline.
+Upon entering the discipline of the IBMS Graduate Program, the Discipline

+Discipline Director, or the Director's appointee, will serve as Graduate Advisor for all students in the Discipline.
 Once a student is granted approval for entering the laboratory of an approved member of the IBMS Graduate Faculty, advising responsibilities will be shared between the Supervising Professor and the Graduate Advisor.

-In order to ensure that students remain in good academic standing and make satisfactory progress through the program, advisors are responsible for the following: Presenting a clear timetable to the student for completing course requirements, examinations, and other requirements.
-Ensuring that meetings between the student and Dissertation Supervising Committee occur each semester, and reporting of student progress to the Discipline Discipline Di Executive Committee, and included in the program's annual doctoral progress report.
-Ensuring required coursework is completed; provide suggestions regarding elective course selections.
-Providing the student with assistance in assembling research and qualifying exam committees.
-Providing the student, when necessary, with clarification regarding the requirements for successful completion of dissertation research, the written dissertation, and defense of dissertation.
-Periodically reviewing the student's Plan of Study to determine if the student is making progress consistent with the expectations of the program; and work with the Discipline Director, the Supervising Professor, and student to determine if modifications are necessary.
+In order to ensure that students remain in good academic standing and make satisfactory progress through the program, advisors are responsible for the following:

+- Presenting a clear timetable to the student for completing course requirements, examinations, and other requirements.

+Executive Committee, and included in the program's annual doctoral progress report.

+- Ensuring required coursework is completed; provide suggestions regarding elective course selections. - Providing the student with assistance in assembling research and qualifying exam committees. - Providing the student, when necessary, with clarification regarding the requirements for successful completion of dissertation research, the written dissertation, and defense of dissertation. - Periodically reviewing the student's Plan of Study to determine if the student is making progress consistent with the expectations of the program; and work with the Discipline Director, the Supervising Professor, and student to determine if modifications are necessary.

+• Providing the student with opportunities and information to optimize the student's future career success.
 Milestones checklist for all Ph.D.
-Students in the
+Students in the Discipline

-• Providing the student with opportunities and information to optimize the student's future career success.